SSWConsulting/SSW.People.Profiles/Andreas-Lengkeek/Andreas-Lengkeek.md

 quote:  "“Happiness is not in the mere possession of money; it lies in the joy of achievement, in the thrill of creative effort.”  – Franklin D. Roosevelt"
 ---

-Andreas is an experienced Software Developer with a demonstrated history of working in the information technologyand services industry.
-Skilled in Salesforce.com Development, SQL, NodeJS, C# Programming, and Webservices.
-Andreas graduated from University of Technology, Sydney with a Bachelor of Science in IT.
+Andreas is an experienced Software Developer with a demonstrated history of working in the information technology and services industry.

+Andreas' main skills focus on .NETCore, Angular and React applications, leveraging technologies like EF Core and Identity to provide the clients with rich user experiences.

+Andreas is highly motivated, with strong technical skills, which allows him to understand and convert complex business requirements into software solutions.